GerardCarol/Conformational-diversity-via-Alphafold/README.md

 # Tracing-protein-conformational-diversity-via-MSA-manipulation-in-Alphafold
 Master's thesis project (MAMME at UPC) conducted with collaboration at IRB Barcelona.

 This protocol needs AlphaFold2 installed.
+To use each filter, the corresponding program needs to be also installed.

 This repository is open for use, but attribution is required.
 If you use this code, data, or documentation in your own project, research, or product, please provide a link back to this repository and credit the author.